-As supporting the implementation of the BEREC WP, the BEREC Office shall deliver studies and research reports or any other material, upon request from the WGs or from BEREC, including by launching and managing the necessary procurement procedures (where applicable) and/or contracts.
+As supporting the implementation of the BEREC WP, the BEREC Office shall deliver studies and research reports or any other material, upon request from the WGs (including ENG on Sustainability) or from BEREC, including by launching and managing the necessary procurement procedures (where applicable) and/or contracts.
 Furthermore, the BEREC Office supports already initiated projects defined in the previous year's SPD.

-In 2023, the BEREC Office will continue to provide support in procuring a study defined in the BEREC Work Programme of the year.
+In 2023, the BEREC Office will continue to provide support in procuring two studies defined in the BEREC Work Programme of the year (BEREC study on the evolution of the competition dynamics of tower and access infrastructure companies not directly providing retail services and BEREC study on the trends and policy/regulatory challenges of cloudification, virtualisation and softwarisation in telecommunications).

-BEREC Office continues providing an on line public consultation platform for organising and holding BEREC public consultations during preparation of the draft BEREC documents.
-PC platform allows better transparency in the work of BEREC and an active involvement of stakeholders in BEREC work.
+BEREC Office continues providing an on line EU Survey platform for organising and holding public consultations during preparation of the draft BEREC documents.
+The platform ensures transparency and allows a more active involvement of stakeholders in the work of BEREC.